 “Practice” Writing Electives: The Practice menu includes thoughtfully designed elective courses that invite students to develop active understandings of literary genres and writing-related practices not emphasized in the core studio sequence but relevant in the rapidly changing literary world.

-“Inquiry” Writing Electives: The Inquiry menu includes courses that are deep investigations into specific theoretical, literary, and aesthetic questions, giving students the opportunity to deepen their understandings of the many fields of inquiry in which they participate as writers, with an emphasis on inclusive study and opportunities to further their creative practice.
+“Inquiry” Writing Electives: The Inquiry menu includes courses that are investigations into specific theoretical, literary, and aesthetic questions, giving students the opportunity to deepen their understandings of the many fields of inquiry in which they participate as writers, with an emphasis on inclusive study and opportunities to further their creative practice.

 **Please note that while four Practice/Inquiry electives are required overall in the BFA, you can choose your four courses freely from either or both menus: in other words, you are not required to take a certain number of Practice electives nor a certain number of Inquiry electives.
-You should be guided solely by your own interests and goals in choosing from these menus.
+You should be guided by your own interests and goals in choosing from these menus.

-Spring 2020 Writing BFA Practice and Inquiry Menus
+FALL 2021 Writing BFA Practice and Inquiry Menus

 **for students currently pursuing the new BFA curriculum